 OpenTelemetry metrics are broadly compatible with Coralogix dimensional metrics.
-We currently support OpenTelemetry metrics v0.19.
-All of the supported metric types include an independent set of associated attributes which map directly to dimensions customers can use to filter metric data during your query.
+We currently support OpenTelemetry metrics v1.x.
+All of the supported metric types include an independent set of associated attributes that map directly to dimensions customers can use to filter metric data during your query.
 While Coralogix now supports Delta Temporality in addition to Cumulative Temporality, we encourage the use of Cumulative Temporality as a best practice.

 The OpenTelemetry Metrics Data Model and SDK are designed to support both Cumulative and Delta Temporality.
 It is important to understand that temporality will impact how the SDK manages memory usage.